Crossing matrix and a polynomial invariant of braid systems up to Hurwitz equivalence

 \begin{theorem} Let $\vec{b}$, $\vec{b'}$ be braid systems.
 If they are related by a finite sequence of a Hurwitz action, global conjugation, and stabilization/destabilization, then $E(\vec{b})=E( \vec{b'})$. \end{theorem}

 Take two braid systems $\vec{b}$ and $\vec{b'}$ which represent equivalent surface links.
 As a consequence of Theorem \ref{thm-main-2}, if $E(\vec{b}) \neq E( \vec{b'})$, then any sequence of a Hurwitz action, global conjugation, stabilization/destabilization, and Euler fusion/fission between $\vec{b}$ and $\vec{b'}$ must contain an Euler fusion/fission.
-Thus, $E(\vec{b})$ can be used as an indicator for the necessity of Euler fusion or fission for a given pair of braid systems, as shown in Example \ref{ex-E} in Section \ref{section-surface}. \\
+Thus, $E(\vec{b})$ can be used as an indicator for the necessity of Euler fusion or fission for a given pair of braid systems representing equivalent surface links, as shown in Example \ref{ex-E} in Section \ref{section-surface-link}. \\

 The rest of the paper is organized as follows.
 In Section \ref{section-CM}, we review braids and the crossing matrix.
 In Section \ref{section-conj}, we recall the conjugacy invariants derived from the crossing matrix.
 In Section \ref{section-poly}, we explore the characteristic polynomial of braids.
 In Section \ref{section-Hur}, we review the Hurwitz action and Hurwitz equivalence.
 In Section \ref{section-const}, we construct Hurwitz invariants on braid systems and prove Theorems \ref{thm-main} and \ref{thm-main-2}.
-In Section \ref{section-surface}, we recall surface braids and surface links and see an example of Theorem \ref{thm-main-2}.
+In Section \ref{section-braided-surface}, we discuss an application to braided surfaces and surface braids.
+In Section \ref{section-surface-link}, we recall surface links, and see an example of Theorem \ref{thm-main-2}.